Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 Not only did you manage to renew your registration, but you also killed the phone system!
 May you be hailed as a hero for generations to come.

 I'm Jez Swanson, known as jezzamonn on twitter.
 If you entered Ludum Dare, please give the game a rating on the Ludum Dare website.
 You can find the link at jezzamon dot itch dot io.
 Congrats again on winning!
 Good bye!

-Sorry, that doesn't look correct.
-If you need to look up information about your registration, try contacting the other departments.
-You can find their extension codes by accessing the extension directory by pressing 1 2 3 at the main menu.
-I'll transfer you there now.

-Sorry about that.
-Please hold.

 ## Directory